-Then there is the equipment that you need as a beginner and then don’t need anymore when you are more experienced; a good example of this being swim fins.
+Then there is the equipment that you need as a beginner and then don’t need anymore when you are more experienced, for example, swim fins.

-Then there’s the gear which can be categorized as nice-to-have, such as for example waterproof MP3 players.
+Then there’s the gear which can be categorized as nice-to-have, for example, waterproof MP3 players.

 Swimming Equipment For Beginners – Which Gear Do You Really Need?
 Describes the swimming equipment you need when you want to learn how to swim.
 There are a few essentials and then some additional gear that can really help you progress faster.
 Find out what you need in this article!